Loading...

 👉 See FULL guide to Villa Borghese (with kids)10 BEST nearby Activities

-👉 See FULL guide to Bioparco (with kids)Average price
+👉 See FULL guide to Luneur Park (with kids)10 BEST nearby Activities

 Kids up to 12 can touch full-scale models, follow a treasure hunt, and join weekend family tours; reduced tickets and stroller access make the visit educational, hands-on, and budget-friendly.